 - 22. The Deputy Returning Officer (DRO) shall be determined by the Board of Trustees. - 23.
 The DRO will not be a current member of the Union. - 24.
+The DRO will have been a member of the Union in the previous two academic years. - 25.
 The DRO manages the day-to-day administration and coordination of the elections including: - a.
 Agreeing the elections timetable and ensure it is advertised; - b.
 Overseeing publicity for the elections; - c.
 Ensuring information for prospective candidates is available on the Union's website; - d.
 Overseeing processes to ensure nominees and candidates' eligibility; - e.
 Ensuring a list of candidates is published at the launch of the campaigning period; - f.
 Agreeing the voting procedures and ensure guidance around this is communicated to members; - g.
 The implementation and enforcement of elections regulations; - h.
 Investigating and ruling on complaints in line with Points 48-60 of this Bye Law. - i.
 Assisting the Returning Officer in the execution of their duties; - j.
-Acting in the absence of the Returning Officer. - 25.
+Acting in the absence of the Returning Officer. - 26.
 The right of appeal over the DRO's decision is to the Returning Officer.